Around the Bays – Waiheke Island Style!

 Tea, trails and a touch of retail therapy at Ostend Beach

 Waiheke’s largest settlement nestles into the hill just 13 minutes bus ride from Matiatia, where the passenger ferry arrives.
-The bay and its surroundings have so much to offer, it makes for the perfect inter-generational day out.
+The bay and its surroundings have so much to offer, which makes for the perfect inter-generational day out!

 Retail therapy is available for the adults in Ostend, right above the beach.
 There’s everything from fashion to knick-knacks, and wholemeal delicacies to jewellery.
 If you’re into art, the gallery close to the library, as well as a host of others, are serious must-sees.